1969 News Page

 3rd May Special Train

-The first passenger-carrying train of the season left Douglas at 10.30am on 3rd May, chartered for the Institute of Engineering Consultants.
-The train, consisting of five tourist saloons F.35, F.36, F.29, F.30 and F.31, was drawn up to the end of the platform a few minutes before departure to be photographed by Bill Peters, photographer to the Isle of Man Times, with the lady members of the staff in Victorian dress, and Bobby Cowen for the moment arrayed in the Station Master’s caped and gold-braided coat.
+The first passenger-carrying train of the season left Douglas Station at 10.30am on 3rd May, chartered for the Institute of Engineering Consultants.
+The train, consisting of five tourist saloons F.35, F.36, F.29, F.30 and F.31, was drawn up to the end of the platform a few minutes before departure to be photographed by Bill Peters, photographer to the Isle of Man Times, with the lady members of the staff in Victorian dress, and Bobby Cowin for the moment arrayed in the Station Master’s caped and gold-braided coat.
 The engine, No.4 was much admired, many remarking as “quite a museum piece”.
-The party, numbering about 160, arrived at the Station in three coaches and were to continue their tour from Port Erin by coach, the train then returning empty.
+The party, numbering about 160, arrived at the station in three coaches and were to continue their tour from Port Erin by coach, the train then returning empty.
 Waving the green flag was our member, Robert Tunnicliffe, very smart in a new uniform with broad gold bands.

 Permanent Way